Paybook/sync-code-samples/widget/config.md

 * 1. Set up and configure it:
 */
 const params = {
-    // [REQUIRED] A session token obtained from the Sync API token,
+    // [REQUIRED] A session token obtained from the Syncfy API token,
     // [REQUIRED] A DOM element identifier
     // IMPORTANT: This HAS TO MATCH the "id" of the HTML element
     element: "#widget",
     // [OPTIONAL] you can instantiate the widget in strict mode passing the JSON Web Keys
-    // JWK(s) as provided in the session object obtained from the Sync API:
+    // JWK(s) as provided in the session object obtained from the Syncfy API:
     strict: {
       authorization,
       body